Quantencomputer/cyoastudio/manual.md

 - `Section name` is the name of the section, as displayed in the editor and used as its title when exporting.
 - `Image positioning` determines how the images of the options are laid out.
+- `Enable rolling` sets whether or not the sections should display RYOA values.
 - `Options per row` determines how many options are put into a row.
 - `Image aspect ratio` allows you to specify an aspect ratio that all the options in this section should use.
 This aspect ratio is enforced when trimming images.
 - `Description` is the description as displayed in the document.